dotnet/runtime/src/setup/Documentation/design-docs/additional-deps.md

 Similar to `applyPatches`, the app may or may not want to tighten or loosen the range of supported frameworks.
 The default of `minor` seems like a good fit for additional-deps.

-5) Similar to roll-forward, a pre-release version will only "roll-backwards" to pre-release versions of the same `major.minor`.
-It will not roll-backwards to release.
-The "roll-forward-by-no-candidate-fx" option does not apply to pre-release roll-forward\backward.
-6) Similar to roll-forward, a release version will only "roll-backwards" to release versions, unless no release versions are found.
+4) Similar to roll-forward, a release version will only "roll-backwards" to release versions, unless no release versions are found.
 Then it will attempt to to find a compatible pre-release version.

+Note: the "apply patches" functionality that exists in roll-forward doesn't make sense here since we are going "backwards" and the nearest (most compatible) version already has patches applied.

 ## 2.1 other issues (not covered here)
 Currently the additional-deps feature relies on either the store or "additional probing paths" in order for the assets in the additional deps.json to be found.